 For CBSD certificates, the CBSD Manufacturer CA shall be able to verify that the certificate being issued is for a CBSD which has successfully passed certification tests by the FCC.
 Such documentation necessary for verification will be presented by the applicant.
 The CBSD Manufacturer CA shall verify the metadata in the certificate application.
 The CBSD Manufacturer CA may have processes to do direct signing of per-device certificates on behalf of a CBSD manufacturer.
-Alternatively, CBSD manufacturers may comply with all operating procedures required by the "WebTrust Principles and Criteria for Certification Authorities 2.0" [n.5], and act as an Intermediate CA to directly issue leaf certificates to individual CBSDs.
+Alternatively, CBSD manufacturers may comply with all operating procedures required by the "WebTrust Principles and Criteria for Certificates to individual CBSDs.

 For Professional Installer certificates, the Professional Installer CA shall be able to verify that the applicant has successfully completed an authorized training program.
 Such training programs will be administered by any number of accredited providers.
-The providers of such an accredited course, upon successful completion by an applicant, will provide to the

-Professional Installer CA the required documentation of completion.
+The providers of such an accredited course, upon successful completion by an applicant, will provide to the Professional Installer CA the required documentation of completion.
 The Professional Installer CA shall also verify that the course has a current accreditation status with the WInnForum or another group which is responsible for the oversight of such training courses.
 The Professional Installer CA shall verify that the requested lifetime of the certificate request falls within any accreditation period limits and re-training requirements of the professional installer program.
-Alternatively, installer accreditation program providers may comply with all operating procedures required by the "WebTrust Principles and Criteria for Certification Authorities 2.0" [n.5], and act as an Intermediate CA to directly issue leaf certificates to professional installers.
+Alternatively, installer accreditation program providers may comply with all operating procedures required by the "WebTrust Principles and Criteria for Certificates to professional installers.

-CERT TYPE SAS CBSD Domain Proxy INSTALLER Bearer SAS administrators Individual CBSDs Domain proxy operators Individual professional installers Usage Verifying machine-to-machine identity in communication s with other SASs, CBSDs, domain proxies, and installers Verifying machine-to-machine identity in communication s with SASs, Verifying machine-to-machine identity in communication s with SAS Presented to SAS when entering CBSD installation metadata Verification requirement s for issuance Certification by the FCC Certification by the FCC Large TBD Small-Medium Certification by an accredited program Medium certificates Large Lifetime ~15 months 10 years ~15 months ~27 months
+CERT TYPE SAS CBSD Domain Proxy INSTALLER Bearer SAS administrators Individual CBSDs Domain proxy operators Individual professional installers Usage Verifying machine-to- machine identity in communication s with other SASs, CBSDs, domain proxies, and installers Verifying machine-to- machine identity in communication s with SASs, Verifying machine-to- machine identity in communication s with SAS Presented to SAS when entering CBSD installation metadata Verification requirement s for issuance Certification by the FCC Certification by the FCC TBD Certification by an accredited program Number of certificates Small Large Small-Medium Medium Lifetime ~15 months 10 years ~15 months ~27 months